darkuchihagare-sudo/Autoclicker_One_Fruit_simulator/README.md

 You will also need to install two Python libraries:
  pyautogui: For simulating mouse and keyboard actions.
  pynput: For listening for the hotkeys

 To install run this:
 pip install pyautogui pynput

-You can install them by running this command in your terminal:
 # How to use the script on Linux:
 1) save the file as "FileName.py"
 2) open terminal (on ubuntu: ctrl + alt + t)